 Adam Purple’s Garden of Eden

 Since the mid-1970s, Adam Purple has created and maintained a circle-shaped garden, or ying-yang, in lower eastern Manhattan on abandoned land.
-In 1986, when the garden erected the city of New York, it occupied many parcels and reached a size of 160,000 square feet.
+In 1986, when the garden was erected in the city of New York, it occupied many parcels and reached a size of 160,000 square feet.

 People’s Park, Berkeley